alanspace/Quantum_Error_Correction/readme.md

 Implementing the initialization, rounds, and final measurement steps with the correct detectors.

 📊 Simulation and Results
-The final sections of the notebook are dedicated to simulating the performance of the surface code you've built.
+The final sections of the notebook are dedicated to simulating the performance of the surface code we've built.
 Using sinter, we will:

 Find the Threshold: Run simulations across various code distances and physical error rates to find the "break-even" point where increasing the code's size begins to suppress logical errors.